parlx-js/parlx.js/README.md

 mobile | boolean | `true` | Enable or disable parallax effect on mobile devices | Enable `true`, disable `false`

 ## Event
-`parlxMove` event to get the current position of the parallax element
+`parlxMove` event will output current position of the parallax element

 ## License
 This project is licensed under the MIT License